yurt-page/docs/email.md

 So here for important sites you may use a free Gmail/iCloud mail but for others sites you may use your own mail server.

-2. You'll receive a notifications from sites e.g. "someone answered to your question".
+You'll receive a notifications from sites e.g. "someone answered to your question".
 But most time you'll receive some marketing engaging letters from sites where you registered.
 Here you don't really care about how your address looks like: it can be even a random number.
 With your server you can generate mail addresses per site.

-3. You're receiving a personal mail (e.g. from a friend).
+You're receiving a personal mail (e.g. from a friend).
 You don't really afraid of spam because you're giving the address only to people whom you know.
-Here you want for some privacy but also you need more robustness e.g. you don't want to lost you access.
+Here you want for some privacy, but also you need more robustness e.g. you don't want to lose you access.
 So here is better to use a free mail provider e.g. Gmail, iCloud etc.

 I may continue but hope you got the idea.